SiftScience/sift-python/README.rst

 ::
     pip3 install sift

-or install newest source directly from GitHub:
+or install the latest source code directly from GitHub:

 Python 2:
 ::